eXist-db/existdb-ansible-role/README.md

     exist_mem_g1gc_pausegoal: 250

-## Multiple Exist Instances on the same Host
+## Multiple eXist-db Instances on the same Host

 Back in the old days, it was quite tedious to run more than one eXist-db instance on a single server.
 It involved various manual tasks to keep the